fbpx

 Description

-Nature, history and culture collide across Bosnia and Herzegovina on this round-trip eight-day exploration from Sarajevo.
-So recently touched by upheaval, the people of Bosnia and Herzegovina are eager to share their history and customs with you – through good food and local stories.
-Spot wild horses in the mountains, step inside a preserved bunker that remained a national secret for decades, go hiking to the mountain village of Lukomir and tuck into home-made cheeses, pies and boreks.
+Nature, history and culture collide across Bosnia and Herzegovina on this round-trip seven-day exploration from Sarajevo.
+Recently touched by upheaval, the people of Bosnia and Herzegovina are eager to share their history and customs with you – through good food, traditional crafts and local stories.
+Spot wild horses in the mountains, visit a 16th-century dervish monastery built into the base of a cliff and go hiking to the remote mountain village of Lukomir.
+Tuck into home-made cheeses, pies and bureks, meet Sarajevo’s only female coppersmith and explore the historic and off-the-beaten-path town of Jajce.

 Trip Name